-The Company's activities and offering of its services expose it to various types of risks, which may adversely affect its profitability and strategic goals.
+The Company's activities and offering of its services expose it to different types of risks, which may adversely affect its profitability and strategic goals.
 As a result of the abovementioned, the Company continuously manages its expectations towards risk and to achieve its business objectives without jeopardizing its reputation.

-The Company has established proper organizational measures to manage the risks mentioned above by setting a risk management function, internal controls and systems.
+The Company has established proper organizational measures to manage the risks mentioned above by setting up a risk management function, internal controls and systems.

-The Board of Directors is responsible for setting the risk strategy of the Company and aims at providing to senior management and employees a general risk framework and awareness for managing the various risks that the Company might face.
+The Board of Directors and the Risk Committee are responsible for setting the risk strategy of the Company by defining the company's risk appetite, aligning risk with business strategy, and ensuring proper governance and controls are in place.
+The Risk strategy is then provided to senior management and employees as a general risk framework and awareness for managing the risks that the Company might face.